qdrant/landing_page/qdrant-landing/content/documentation/cloud/capacity-sizing.md

 - Improved Indexing: Supports the use of indexing strategies such as HNSW (Hierarchical Navigable Small World).
 - Caching: Improves speed when you cache frequently accessed data on disk.
-- Backups and Redundancy: Perhaps the most important advantage.
-More disk space supports more frequent backups.
+- Backups and Redundancy: Allows more frequent backups.
+Perhaps the most important advantage.